Shirakumo/radiance-tutorial/Part 1.md

      :display inline-block)))))
 ```

-This paste contains a tad more things than absolutely necessary for our needs right now, but in order to avoid having to paste an update for new elements in future parts, I've just inserted the completed style sheet here.
+These styles include more things than necessary for our present needs, but we'll use those things later in the tutorial.

-If you load `lass.el` into your emacs setup before opening the file, it'll compile it to the according CSS file automatically whenever you save.
-Otherwise, load LASS into your lisp and compile the file.
+If you load `lass.el` into your emacs setup before opening the file, it'll compile a LASS file to an CSS file automatically whenever you save.
+Otherwise, load LASS into your lisp and compile the file:

 ```common-lisp
 (ql:quickload :lass)
 (lass:generate (asdf:system-relative-pathname :plaster "static/plaster.lass"))
 ```

-You should now have a `plaster.css` alongside the LASS file.
-The HTML template we made above should already reference that file, so just refresh the file in your browser to see what it looks like.
+You should now have a `plaster.css` alongside the LASS file in your project directory.
+The HTML template we made above should already reference that file, but we have not set up web pages yet so we can't see the page styling in action at this point.

-We're almost done now.
-We just need a second template for the viewing of a paste so this time create a file `plaster/template/view.ctml`.
+We still need another template to create a view of a paste.
+Create the file `plaster/template/view.ctml`.
 It should probably look very similar to the edit page.
 In fact, it's practically the same except for some very minor changes.

 ```HTML
 <!DOCTYPE html>